 DIY Frosted Animal Cookie Costumes

-Another craft store creation: t-shirt or dress and pom poms, plus a quick headband made of felt and BOOM!
-You have a frosted animal cookie costume!
-I love the idea of doing this as a group with all different animal ears.
+This frosted animal cookie costume can be created with a simple trip to the craft store.
+Grab a t-shirt or dress and pom poms, plus a quick headband made of felt and BOOM!
+I love the idea of doing this as a group halloween costume for teachers with all different animal ears.
 This one is so simple and can easily be thrown together at the very last minute.

 DIY Palm Tree Costume

 Live somewhere warm?
-Or somewhere that could use some worth come October 31st?
 Wear a palm tree costume to instantly bring the tropics to your school!
 You could wear any tan/khaki/beige outfit for this because all you need is a DIY palm headpiece to complete it!

 DIY Hot Dog, Ketchup + Mustard Costume